Politics 6 min read

 Stormont Poised for Renewed Battle Over Fox Hunting Ban

 A fresh legislative attempt to ban the hunting of wild mammals with dogs in Northern Ireland has been launched at Stormont, five years after a similar bill was narrowly defeated.
-Alliance Party MLA John Blair has reintroduced a Private Member’s Bill, a move that has reignited a passionate and divisive debate across the country.
-Northern Ireland remains the only part of the United Kingdom where this practice is still legal, a point of contention for animal welfare advocates and a cherished tradition for rural communities.
+Alliance Party MLA John Blair has reintroduced a Private Member's Bill — the Hunting of Wild Mammals Bill — reigniting a passionate and divisive debate that cuts to the heart of rural identity and animal welfare in the North.
+Northern Ireland remains the only part of the United Kingdom where hunting with dogs is still legal, a distinction that animal welfare advocates find increasingly untenable.

 Conor Brennan